-- trial a new Reward and Recognition scheme in partnership with vInspired to incentive and reward volunteering among young Londoners - work with NCS Trust10, as it delivers its vision with young people across the country, to evolve the National Citizen Service to suit the needs of young Londoners and promote every aspect of social integration - increase and diversify the involvement of Londoners in the volunteering work of Team London, including HeadStart Action11, the Young Ambassadors
+- trial a new Reward and Recognition scheme in partnership with vInspired to incentivise and reward volunteering among young Londoners - work with NCS Trust, as it delivers its vision with young people across the country, to evolve the National Citizen Service to suit the needs of young Londoners and promote every aspect of social integration - increase and diversify the involvement of Londoners in the volunteering work of Team London, including HeadStart Action, the Young Ambassadors programme and employer-supported volunteering, alongside initiatives to support participation by Londoners affected by poor health and disability

-10 NCS Trust is a not-for-profit social enterprise established to shape, support, champion and lead a thriving National Citizen Service.
+&lt;sup>10 NCS Trust is a not-for-profit social enterprise established to shape, support, champion and lead a thriving National Citizen Service.
 Its key goals are improving social cohesion, social mobility and social engagement.

-11 HeadStart provides employment workshops and a guaranteed job interview to young people who give 16 or more hours of their time to volunteering in their local community.
+&lt;sup>11 HeadStart provides employment workshops and a guaranteed job interview to young people who give 16 or more hours of their time to volunteering in their local community.
 HeadStart Action is a new programme which will target young people who are in school but at risk of ending up outside of employment, education or training.